-Who gains Self-Knowledge?
-Self, Subtle Body or Reflected Consciousness?
+Who Gains Self-Knowledge?
+Consciousness, Subtle-Body or Reflected Consciousness?

-OC is changeless and unconnected to the Subtle body, so it also cannot gain any knowledge.
+Consciousness is changeless and unconnected to the subtle-body, so it also cannot gain any knowledge.

-All knowledge is gained by RC — the consciousness that is ‘reflected' in the Subtle body or Causal body.
+All knowledge is gained by reflected consciousness — the consciousness that is ‘reflected' in the subtle-body.

-RC is not brahman.
-It is the reflection of brahman/consciousness in the causal body.
+Reflected-consciousness is not brahman.
+It is the reflection of brahman in the subtle-body.

 Just as my reflection in a mirror is not me, the reflection of brahman is not brahman.

-Therefore meaning of ‘I' for the Jiva includes all three.
+This means, the meaning of “I” for the jiva includes all three.

-How can RC and causal body be arbitrarily negated if they are intrinsic to the Jiva?
+How can reflected-consciousness and causal-body be negated if they are intrinsic to the jiva?

-When the causal body or subtle body is ‘enlivened' by OC, it gains an identity or sense of self.
+When the causal-body or subtle-body is enlivened by original-consciousness — it gains an identity or sense-of-self.

 A sense of self requires a conscious principle.

-It has the notion “I am an individual”, even though its ‘I'-ness, its true identity, is limitless OC.
+It has the notion “I am an individual”, even though its ‘I'-ness, its true identity, is unchanging, all-pervading consciousness.

-Since it is the enlivened subtle body or RC that has the notion “I am an individual”, it alone needs to understand that ‘I' is (am) truly limitless.
+Since it is the enlivened subtle-body or reflected-consciousness that has the notion “I am an individual” – it alone needs to understand that ‘I' is (am) truly limitless.

-Such an understanding is true because the ‘I'-ness or sense of self that was wrongly attributed to the limited subtle body is actually limitless OC alone.
+Such an understanding is true because the ‘I'-ness or sense-of-self that was wrongly attributed to the limited subtle-body – is actually limitless consciousness alone.

-Thus when upaniṣad reveals “tat tvam asi”, the word ‘tvam' (‘you') is addressing the RC.
+Thus when upanishad reveals “tat tvam asi” – the word ‘tvam' (‘you') is addressing the reflected-consciousness (ego).

-However when the (enlightened) RC understands “I am brahman”, the word ‘I' means OC.
+However when the (enlightened) reflected-consciousness understands “I am brahman” – the word ‘I' means original, unchanging, all-pervasive consciousness.

-It is for RC alone.
+Moksha is for reflected-consciousness (ego) alone.
 Brahman has nothing to do with any of it.
 Brahman simply is.

 5 Comments